Atharva0418/pwm-backend/README.md

     2. Install java 21 from [Oracle official website](https://www.oracle.com/in/java/technologies/downloads/#jdk21-windows).
 Download according to your OS.
 It is required to compile and run the project.

-    3. Install Gradle from [Gradle official website](https://gradle.org/install/#manually).Download the files according to your OS(click on "Binary-Only" to download).
+    3. Install Gradle from [Gradle official website](https://gradle.org/install/#manually).
+Download the files according to your OS(click on "Binary-Only" to download).
 It is used for compiling, testing and packaging applications.

     4. Build gradle.

     ```bash
         gradle build
     ```
     Run this command.It compiles the project's source code, downloads necessary dependencies and builds the application.

     5. Bootrun with gradle.

     ```bash
-            gralde bootRun
+        gradle bootRun
     ```
     This command runs the Spring boot application.
 It starts the server locally on your machine.